Meg Medina 8th National Ambassador for Young People's Literature, Meg Medina!

 School event with Mill Creek Middle School

-Public event at Kent Library, 6pm on November 14
+Public event at Kent Library, 6pm on November 14.
+See highlights from Meg’s visit and her exploration of the public library.

 Public event at Nampa Public Library, 6pm on November 16